100jared/Delani-studio/README.md

 ## Technology Used

 ### The following technologies were used.
 * HTML - HTML is the standard markup language for Web pages.
 With HTML you can create your own Website.
 HTML is easy to learn.
-[HTML](https://www.w3schools.com/html/)
 * CSS - CSS is the language that styles and describes how HTML elements should be displayed.
-[CSS](https://www.w3schools.com/css/)
 * Bootstrap - this is a Css framework specifically for styling.
 * Javascript - this makes the web page interactive.
+* JQuery - this is a java script library.
+The purpose of jQuery is to make it much easier to use JavaScript on your website. jQuery takes a lot of common tasks that require many lines of JavaScript code to accomplish, and wraps them into methods that you can call with a single line of code.

 ## Reference